Geordie-R/nodescripts/README.md

   <li>Change the next line further down: export DOMAIN=YOUR_DOMAIN_OR_IP.
 If you have a domain name on your node type your domain name in place of YOUR_DOMAIN_OR_IP. if you had a domain called mynoderules.com then this would become export DOMAIN=mynoderules.com   If you have not bought a domain name input your ip address instead.
 So this would become DOMAIN=123.123.123.123 where those numbers represent your nodes ip address.
 Be sure to change it.</li>
 <li>Once that is done copy all of the code in notepad by going to Edit > Select All then Edit > Copy.
 Then paste it into your command prompt or whichever terminal you are using e.g. putty.</li>

-  <li>Perform a reboot of your server by either using the 'reboot' command or use your VPS restart server command<li>
+  <li>Perform a reboot of your server by either using the 'reboot' command or use your VPS restart server command</li>
 <li>Close any command prompt or terminal windows and reconnect to your node</li>
 </ol>
   </p>